Why You Shouldn’t Fear Saturated Fat

 But, what about cholesterol?

 If you are wondering where cholesterol fits into all of this, it’s right there with saturated fats.
-It is important to understand that cholesterol is actually produced by the liver and has many roles in the body including building cell membranes, hormone function, and is much of your brain is made up of cholesterol.
-Cholesterol also metabolizes all of the fat-soluble vitamins such as vitamin A, D, E and K, which are essential for health.
+It is important to understand that cholesterol is actually produced by the liver and has many roles in the body including building cell membranes, and hormone function and much of your brain is made up of cholesterol.
+Cholesterol also metabolizes all of the fat-soluble vitamins such as vitamins A, D, E, and K, which are essential for health.
 In fact, cholesterol has more of a protective role in our blood vessels than a damaging one.
 Our blood vessels can become damaged in a number of ways, and when this happens, the body’s natural healing substance steps in to repair the damage – that substance is cholesterol.
 (12) Much like the saturated fat myth, the misunderstanding of dietary cholesterol lead it to be demonized, however, cholesterol is not the cause of heart disease, but rather a weapon used to repair arterial damage.
 Much like saturated fats, dietary forms of cholesterol have received a rap that they don’t deserve.

 Saturated Fat – Quality Over Quantity